US Expat Tax in Portugal

 Every US citizen and green card holder may need to file annual federal tax returns.
 The IRS makes no exceptions for expats, digital nomads, or long-term residents abroad.

-Filing Requirements: File Form 1040 (US individual income tax return) on worldwide income Report income in US dollars (converted at average exchange rates) File electronically; penalty for not filing can reach $10,000+ annually US taxpayers abroad generally receive an automatic 2-month filing extension to June 15; a further extension to October 15 is requested via Form 4868 Automatic Deadline Extensions: US expats receive an automatic two-month extension to June 15 for filing and tax payment.
+Filing Requirements: File Form 1040 (US individual income tax return) on worldwide income Report income in US dollars (converted at average exchange rates) File electronically; penalties above $10,000 are generally linked to international information returns, not Form 1040 itself US taxpayers abroad generally receive an automatic 2-month filing extension to June 15; a further extension to October 15 is requested via Form 4868 Automatic Deadline Extensions: US expats receive an automatic two-month extension to June 15 for filing and tax payment.

 You can extend further to October 15 using Form 4868, though any tax owed may need to be paid by April 15 to avoid interest charges.
 What Triggers Filing: US filing thresholds are determined by filing status, age, and gross-income tests (not a single foreign-earned-income trigger).
 Use the current IRS table for the filing year.